Section 35 of the Constitution Act, 1982: Aboriginal rights

 In 1982, when section 35 was entrenched into the Canadian Constitution, Delbert Riley — who was then the National Leader of the National Indian Brotherhood (later known as Assembly of First Nations (AFN)) — was quoted as saying that "Aboriginal Rights are what First Nations define them as.
 Their rights are what they were before European contact, and remain the same after European contact".

+Section 35 was enacted in 1982 and then amended following the 1983 constitutional conference to add protections for modern land claims agreements and to guarantee Aboriginal and treaty rights equally to male and female persons.

 The word "existing" in section 35(1) has created the need for the Supreme Court of Canada to define what Aboriginal rights "exist".
 The Supreme Court ruled in R. v.
 Sparrow that, before 1982 (when section 35 came into effect), Aboriginal rights existed by virtue of the common law.
 Common law could be changed by legislation.
 Therefore, before 1982, the Parliament of Canada could extinguish Aboriginal rights, whereas now it can no longer extinguish any rights that still existed in 1982.
 Extinguishment of rights can only occur through an act that showed "clear and plain intention" on the government to deny those rights.

 In Sparrow, the Court also held the words "recognized and affirmed" incorporate the government's fiduciary duty to the Aboriginal peoples which requires them to exercise restraint when applying their powers in interference with Aboriginal rights.
 This further suggests that Aboriginal rights are not absolute and can be encroached upon given sufficient reason.
 After the Sparrow case, provincial legislation can only limit Aboriginal rights if it has given them appropriate priority.

 However, in the Sparrow case, the court did not have to address what was in fact an Aboriginal right for the purposes of s.35(1), since neither side disputed that the Musqueam had an Aboriginal right to fish for food.
 This was developed in R. v.
 Van der Peet where Chief Justice Lamer's majority decided that to be considered an Aboriginal right, a practice must have been integral to the distinctive nature of the culture prior to contact by Europeans.